urbanism – landscape – ideas – theory – whimsy

 Style – I’ve tried to stick to the current TTC diagram style.
 Why?
 I kind of like it.
 I am from Toronto though.
 Others, such as Miguel Syyap’s quite wonderful TTC maps, have used London Underground’s famous style – which I must say looks good too!
 For some reason Syyap hasn’t shown an as-is system map using his style though.
 VIVA has adopted this same style for their diagrammatic system maps.

-Here’s links to higher resolution versions:
+Here’s links to higher resolution versions of my map:

 Toronto Transit Map – downtown detail